Home / Social Justice Leaders / Dorothea Lange

 What did Dorothea Lange advocate for?

-Economic Justice and Racial Justice, enriching our understanding through their unique perspectives and expertise
+Racial Justice and Economic Justice, enriching our understanding through their unique perspectives and expertise

 Where was Dorothea Lange from?